-The Jawun APS Secondment Program is open to high performing, highly skilled Executive Level employees, who are flexible, resilient and are prepared to be taken out of their comfort zone to work for a six-week period in an Indigenous organisation.
-Jawun also offer six to twelve week Empowered Communities secondments to SES Band 1 or high performing Executive Level 2 officers.
+The Jawun APS Secondment Program is open to high-performing, highly-skilled Executive Level employees, who are flexible, resilient and are prepared to be taken out of their comfort zone to work for a 6-week period in an Indigenous organisation.
+Jawun also offer 6-12 week Empowered Communities secondments to SES Band 1 or high performing Executive Level 2 officers.

 The APS has partnered with Jawun since 2012.
 Under the current Memorandum of Understanding with Jawun, the APS commits to a mutually agreed number of secondees annually to undertake projects in regional and remote Australia.
 This partnership is designed to develop greater self-sufficiency for Indigenous people and their communities.

 On this page

 Each secondment includes a nomination and interview process, an induction program of between three and seven days, a questionnaire, and survey and evaluation processes.

 During the induction, secondees learn about the Indigenous culture and interact with Indigenous organisations and community members.
 As part of their secondment, secondees may camp for a couple of nights, providing the opportunity to build team cohesion with fellow secondees (corporate and other APS employees).
 In remote regions secondees complete an off-road 4WD driving awareness course.

 Following induction secondees begin working on their allocated project brief with their Indigenous organisation.